 The best way to process bank feeds is to review the “Recognized” first.
 This speeds up the process by allowing you to grab a batch of recognized transactions and quickly accept the batch.
 This is also where you can accept matched transactions quickly.
 Remember you can sort bank feeds using any of the column headers.
 An example would be to sort all deposits or check numbers or descriptions.
 Note: if matched they are auto-cleared during reconciliation.

-Bank feed rules help improve consistency for bookkeeping and speed the review process when accepting bank feeds.
+Bank feed rules help improve consistency for bookkeeping and speed up the review process when accepting bank feeds.
 To set up these rules start in the bank feed screen and click the drop-down menu Update and select manage rules.
-Now when QuickBooks Online imports the bank feeds the description which is brought over by the bank will be coded in QBO bank feeds according to your described conditions.
+Now when QuickBooks Online imports the bank feeds the description, which is brought over by the bank, will be coded in QBO bank feeds according to your described conditions.
 Your described conditions may include the named vendor/customer/employee, account that should be credited or debited and even transaction billable status (when using QBO-Plus with billable tools turned on in your data file).

-Now let’s talk the NEW stuff in bank rules!
+Now let’s talk about the NEW stuff in bank rules!
 The new bank feed rule feature “automatically adds to books” (you will see that at the bottom of the picture above).
 This auto-add-to-books feature allows you to set specific rules for the transaction; when a transaction meets the requirements, it will be accepted.
-If you would like to review the transactions it will be listed “in QuickBooks”.
+If you would like to review the transaction it will be listed “in QuickBooks”.
 Part of this new bank feature provides ‘an at a glance view’ of how the transaction was posted to QBO with the new “auto add” icon

 Another new feature to the bank feed is the ability to see rules in an expanded view with rule conditions and settings.
 From this same screen you can also edit an existing rule, to set it to auto add, in order to improve accuracy and save time.